BDC Hamburger Icon

 Keeping current customers happy

 Customer retention is about keeping your current customers happy.
-When done correctly, customers become unwilling to switch to another business.
-You can make it more convenient for them to stay with you than buy from a competitor.
-Successful businesses are the ones that recognize that customers form the backbone of their business.
+When it’s done correctly, customers become unwilling to switch to another business.
+You can make it more convenient for them to stay with you than to buy from a competitor.
+Successful businesses recognize that customers form the backbone of their organization.
 Support your customers with retention strategies, and they’ll support you.

 author image